tasesmuemils/100DaysOfCode/web_development/diary.md

 After games covers site and to-do list (Vanilla JS), I finally decided to continue with JS&jQ book chapter 7. - jQuery!

 # 02.02.2019 27/100
+Watch some jQuery videos

 # 03.02.2019 28/100
+Read some blogs on Medium and watched few jQuery videos

+# 04.02.2019 29/100
+Lot of jQuery today - WORKING WITH ATTRIBUTES, CHANGING CSS RULES, USING .EACH(), EVENTS, EVENT OBJECT.